Remember if someone’s life is in immediate danger you should call the emergency number 000

 (in Australia – if you are overseas please dial appropriate number).

 There are many Australian support services, helplines and websites for adolescents who feel they need to connect with someone to help them feel safe, accepted and heard.
 Many offer email or web counselling and live chat if you prefer not to call.
+Also don’t forget your regular GP can be a helpful starting point if you want to talk to someone and would like to setup some ongoing counselling.

 Kids Help Line